 DARE realizes NASA's strategic objective in astrophysics to: "explore how (the Universe) began and evolved".
-It also executes small-scale mission described in Astrophysics Roadmap: "Mapping the Universe's hydrogen clouds using 21-cm radio wavelengths via lunar orbiter from the farside of the Moon".
-DARE will measure the sky-averaged spin temperature of neutral hydrogen at unexplored redshifts 11-35, to explore the origin and evolution of the first stars and galaxies.
-DARE's science objectives are:
+It also executes the small-scale mission described in the Astrophysics Roadmap: "Mapping the Universe's hydrogen clouds using 21-cm radio wavelengths via a lunar orbiter from the farside of the Moon".
+Finally, it addresses two fundamental questions identified in the recent Decadal Survey, New Worlds, New Horizons in Astronomy and Astrophysics: What were the first objects to light up the Universe, and when did they do it?

-These observations are challenging because the 21-cm signal strength is predicted to be much fainter than various astrophysical foregrounds and interferences.
-However, DARE eliminates powerful sources of interference including: a) Earth's ionosphere and b) human-generated RFI human-generated radio frequency interference (RFI) by taking data while it is above the farside of the Moon.
-Exhaustive experimental and theoretical efforts demonstrated that DARE must be placed in the pristine environs of the lunar farside to guarantee success.
+Observations of the sky-averaged redshifted 21-cm signal are challenging because the signal strength is predicted to be much fainter than the astrophysical foregrounds and interferences.
+However, by taking data when the instrument is above the farside of the Moon, DARE eliminates powerful sources of interference, including: a) the Earth's ionosphere and b) human-generated radio-frequency interference (RFI).
+Exhaustive experimental and theoretical efforts have demonstrated that DARE must be placed in the pristine environs of the lunar farside to guarantee success.